Hog Harbour: Population

+The community is divided into three administrative units (known as Group 1, Group 2 and Group 3).
+These are the basis of the division of collective labour and are orthogonal to traditional clan lines.
+Traditional marriages should cross the clan lines of white and red clans.
+The most extensive written records on Hog Harbour from the first half of the 20th century are letters from the missionary Mrs Kay Anderson (née Milne, born on Nguna) to the linguist Arthur Capell.
+These are held in the PARADISEC archives.

 The village has a local chief, who presides over matters and disputes among villagers.
+This chiefly position is distinct from kastom (traditional) chief ranking, that is, the highest ranked village chief is not necessarily the highest ranked kastom chief.

 Transportation

 As regards transportation, it has improved dramatically.
-There are many transport vehicles in the village.
+There are many transport vehicles and buses in the village.
 They provide daily services for people to Luganville, which is the capital city of Santo.
 Everybody uses this form of transport to transport their goods to be sold in Luganville.

 Sports

-In light of sports, there is a soccer field located at the centre of the village.
+There is a soccer field located at the centre of the village.
 Young villagers use the field to play soccer.
 Rugby is occasionally played on this soccer field.
 Young people however tended to prefer playing the former rather than the latter.
+There are netball courts at Prenter Primary School.